TomSumner28/trc-salesgpt-frontend/README.md

 ## Features

-- **Forecasting tool** – The homepage provides a dark-mode forecasting form styled with TRC colours that estimates orders, revenue, ad spend and ROAS using region reach, retailer tier, store count and cashback rates.
-Multiple regions can be selected via checkboxes.
+- **Forecasting tool** – The homepage provides a dark-mode forecasting form styled with TRC colours that estimates orders, revenue, ad spend and ROAS.
+Enter reach for each selected region, choose the retailer tier, online/instore options and cashback rates.
+Results include a monthly breakdown and toggles to view totals by region or by offer type.